Pixel-Master/File-Find/README.md

 A: File Find scans the entire specified directory, even if files are excluded they are scanned first and then sorted out.
 Your photos, Calendar data, Contacts etc. are stored in a library folder, which means that File Find scans them.
 File Find does not connect to the internet, everything stays on your machine.
-You can also press "Do not allow", the associated files will not appear in your searches.
+You can also press `Do not allow`, the associated files will not appear in your searches.

 Q: **Why does File Find ask for permission for Downloads, Desktop, Documents, etc...?**

 A: On macOS if an app scans a directory this popup will automatically appear.
-If you press "Don't allow", File Find will still be able to scan those files, but you are not going to be able to save searches in those directories
+If you press `Don't allow`, File Find will still be able to scan those files, but you are not going to be able to save searches in those directories

 Q: **Does File Find connect to the Internet?**